-MOST POPULAR: Manager Phil Magallen says the best-selling dish is the jäger schnitzel ($18.25).
-A dinner plate can't contain the pounded, breaded, fried pork.
-The only complaint: There's not enough brown mushroom gravy.
+MOST POPULAR: The best-selling dish is the jäger schnitzel, a dinner plate can’t contain the pounded, breaded, fried pork.
+The only complaint: There’s not enough brown mushroom gravy.
 The thin breading is golden brown and buttery, the meat is flavorful and its mildness is the perfect foil for the side dishes, many of them tart.

 SUPPORTING ROLE: Meats are the entree stars, but sides are equally superb.
 Most menu listings specify two sides, but substitutions are encouraged.
 Choose from sautéed potatoes, a bread dumpling, warm potato salad, spaetzle, potato pancakes, french fries, salad, creamed spinach, red cabbage and sauerkraut.

 Even cabbage-haters could be won over by the tangy red cabbage.
 The potato salad is the most flavorful of the potato dishes.
-Dense potato pancakes are also available as appetizers ($4.25 for three), served with sour cream and applesauce.
+Dense potato pancakes are also available as appetizers, served with sour cream and applesauce.
 Spaetzle is bland and relies on accompanying sauces for flavor.
-Or it's a good palate-cleanser between mouthfuls of sausage.
+Or it’s a good palate-cleanser between mouthfuls of sausage.

-YOU DON'T NEED A SITTER: Children – and their parents – can feel comfortable here.
+YOU DON’T NEED A SITTER: Children – and their parents – can feel comfortable here.
 The music, boisterous conversation and clattering beer mugs drown out most toddler squeals.
 A model train chugs along a track encircling the main dining room.
-The extensive children's menu offers the same quality as the regular menu – no packaged macaroni and cheese here.
-A bowl of spaetzle pasta with ham, mushrooms, cheese, onions and a cream sauce ($3.75) is mild enough for picky eaters and sophisticated enough for older kids.
+The extensive children’s menu offers the same quality as the regular menu – no packaged macaroni and cheese here.
+A bowl of spaetzle pasta with ham, mushrooms, cheese, onions and a cream sauce is mild enough for picky eaters and sophisticated enough for older kids.
+They call it Bavarian Mac ‘n’ Cheese.
 Other pint-size dishes include bratwurst and oven-roasted chicken.

 STILL HUNGRY?
-We weren't.
-But the apple strudel ($5.50) is irresistible – and easy to take home.
+We weren’t.
+But the apple strudel is irresistible – and easy to take home.
 Sturdy apple slices are baked in a thin pastry and served with a vanilla sauce.
-Other desserts include almond crème cake, Black Forest cake and sponge cake with raspberry mousse.
+Other desserts include almond crème cake, Black Forest cake and sponge cake with berrries.